What Is Surveying?

 6. Photographic and Aerial Surveying:

-This types of surveying are done by taking photographs from elevated ground stations.
+These types of surveying are done by taking photographs from elevated ground stations.
+It deals with the production of maps such as topographic or planimetric maps by compiling number of photographs taken in that area.